masastack/MASA.Framework/src/Contrib/Dispatcher/Masa.Contrib.Dispatcher.Events/README.md

 > Question 2.
 Under what circumstances will SaveChange be automatically saved -> When auto call SaveChange?

-    > Use UoW and Masa.Contrib.Ddd.Domain.Repository.EF, and use the Add, Update, Delete operations provided by IRepository, publish events through EventBus, and automatically execute SaveChange after executing EventHandler
+    > Use UoW and Masa.Contrib.Ddd.Domain.Repository.EntityFrameworkCore, and use the Add, Update, Delete operations provided by IRepository, publish events through EventBus, and automatically execute SaveChange after executing EventHandler

 > Question 3.
 If the SaveChange method of UoW is manually called in EventHandler to save, will the framework also save automatically?